 The valuation cases can be worked on individually or in teams of up to four students.
-MBAs should team up with other MBAs and undergraduates should do the same.
-Undergraduates may form teams across the two undergraduate sections.
+Students may form teams across the two sections.
 Teams of five or more are not allowed (no exceptions).
 I encourage you to work in teams to maximize the learning experience.
 I will not become involved in any group problems.
 Teams may change composition during the course of the semester.
 If a set of teammates decides they can no longer work together, they are free to separate.
 If any member of the team cannot find another suitable team to join, he or she will have no choice but to hand in the rest of the valuation cases individually.
 In choosing teammates, consider the skills your team will want to possess: accounting, finance and excel modeling expertise.
 Also make sure that your teammates' expectations for their performance in this course are consistent with your expectations for yourself.
 Finally, if you have a particular industry from which you want to pick a company to value, make sure your teammates are on board with that choice.
-Please sign up for a team no later than Wednesday, September 10.
+Please sign up for a team no later than Wednesday, September 12.
 Details on the team signup will be contained in the write-up of the valuation project.